LA County sheriff’s deputy critical after off-duty shooting

 ALHAMBRA, Calif.
-(AP) - A Los Angeles County sheriff’s deputy has been shot in the head in an off-duty attack at a Jack in the Box restaurant.
+(AP) - A Los Angeles County sheriff’s deputy was been shot in the head and critically wounded Monday as he waited in line at a fast-food restaurant, authorities said.

-KNBC-TV says the deputy was hospitalized in critical condition after Monday’s attack in Alhambra, which may have occurred during a robbery.
+The deputy was off-duty and in civilian clothes when he was shot shortly before 6 p.m. at a Jack in the Box restaurant in Alhambra, an eastern Los Angeles suburb, sheriff’s officials said at a news conference.

+“The deputy is currently in critical condition and he needs our prayers … to see whether he can pull through,” Sheriff Alex Villanueva said.

 Authorities are looking for a gunman who was seen driving away in a 2006 white Kia Sportage SUV with paper plates.